 You could allocate £150-£200 to your ‘luxury budget’ and then have £500-£550 each month saved, in case of any unexpected purchases such as a laptop repair, having to pay for a new camera, or signing up for an important blogging course on SEO so that you could optimize for your website.
 As you earn an ‘unstable income’ each month, I always like to set aside money, even if it is just £50, and use my Paypal account as my ‘treat account’, where I can treat myself to something that I really want once a month.
 It can be as simple as a new book or a new jacket.

 Because you don’t earn a consistient income, no two months are the same, so I like to create a ‘monthly average’ that helps me see what I am earning for my ‘freelance work on average’ a year.
 It gives me a rough idea of how much I can spend each month, but also shows me that a bad month does not define my earnings, and neither does a successful one.
+It’s important to mull over considerations to make before you become self-employed, so you have a clear idea of what you are getting into.
 Remember, as you are self-employed, you can claim money back on travel and business expenses, so be sure to keep a record of all business receipts and track your expenses throughout the year.

 Protect Your Loved Ones And Get Life Insurance